ds-pokemon-hacking/ds-pokemon-hacking.github.io/src/gen5/universal/guides/code_injection/code_injection.md

 3) If everything went correctly, there should be a `00` byte at `0x02005050` in your game's RAM as part of PMC's initialization code.

 ## Building code injection patches ##
 ### Symbol maps

 There are two quintessential things that you need in order to begin writing proper code injection modules.
 The first one - a compiler - you've already got since Chapter 1.
 The other is what we call an `ESDB` (short for "external symbol database") and is pretty much the stepping stone for interfacing and hijacking game routines.
 If you've already got one from a friend or relative, you should be all set, however, should you need to build your own one, that's also an option:

 1) Export the symbols you need from IDA using `File > Produce file > Create MAP file...`
 2) Copy the contents of IDA's Segment Register table (`View > Open subviews > Segment registers`) into a text file.
-2) Open the result `.map` file in a text editor and fix the segment starting addresses to their proper values instead of `00000000`.
+3) Open the result `.map` file in a text editor and fix the segment starting addresses to their proper values instead of `00000000`.
 IDA's just sometimes moody like that.
+3) Run `MAP2ESDB`.
+If you do not have it, there are two ways to acquire it.
-3) Clone and build the [RPM authoring tools](https://github.com/HelloOO7/RPMAuthoringTools), or use the CTRMap JAR (`java -cp <path to CTRMap JAR> rpm.cli.MAP2ESDB`) to launch MAP2ESDB.
+    - Clone and build the [RPM authoring tools](https://github.com/HelloOO7/RPMAuthoringTools), then execute MAP2ESDB in your console.
+    - Use the CTRMap JAR (`java -cp <path to CTRMap JAR> rpm.cli.MAP2ESDB`) to launch MAP2ESDB.
-3) Proceed with the instructions provided by the command line interface.
+4) Proceed with the instructions provided by the command line interface.
 Use your .map as `--map` and your segment register plaintext as `--thmfile`.
-4) Once done, you should have an `esdb.yml` or similar all built and ready for code injection.
+5) Once done, you should have an `esdb.yml` or similar all built and ready for code injection.

 ### Programming
 Here's where you'll finally put those headers you downloaded earlier to good use!
-Any function that you've included in your ESDB, you can now use from your C++ code as long as it is properly declared.
+Any function that you've included in your ESDB, you can now use from your C++ code as long as it is properly declared. **If you hate C++ for some reason, ~~that's tough~~ you can also use assembly; see [here](#using-assembly).**

 Some of the structures and functions we've researched have been compiled into the `swan` repo for convenience, and as long as they are in your ESDB, you can use them to their full advantage.
 Here are a couple of things you should keep in mind:

 - Functions that have C linkage should be treated as such.
 Declaring them inside namespaces, or even outside them as plain C++ functions, will most likely not link up with your ESDB.
 - Failure to link a function against the ESDB is not reported in any way, since it's indistinguishable from a regular extern function present in a DLL and linked at run-time.
 Always make sure you've got everything registered properly before you commit.